(1) This section establishes requirements for packaging,

 (14) Decontamination facility--A facility operating

-in accordance with an NRC, agreement state, or agency license whose
+in accordance with an NRC, agreement state, or department license

-principal purpose is decontamination of equipment or materials to
+whose principal purpose is decontamination of equipment or materials

-accomplish recycle, reuse, or other waste management objectives, and,
+to accomplish recycle, reuse, or other waste management objectives,

 for LLRW shipments.